 Over the past decade, Mr. Brooks has directed middle and high school band programs in North Carolina and South Carolina wherein his students and ensembles have consistently earned ratings of Excellent and Superior in regional and state adjudication.
 In 2020, he earned his Master of Music in Music Education from the University of North Carolina at Greensboro where he served as Graduate Teaching Associate for the Music Education Department and Greensboro Graduate Scholar for the Graduate School.
 During his graduate studies, he focused his research on the effects of music education experiences on the social identity development and the social-emotional learning of adolescents.
 His research was selected for presentation at the International Society for Music Education World Conference in Helsinki, Finland, the Biennial Society for Music Teacher Education National Conference in Greensboro, NC, the Biennial Music Research and Teacher Education National Conference in Kissimmee, FL, and the North Carolina Music Educators Association Annual Conference in Winston-Salem, NC.

 Mr. Brooks holds professional memberships in the National Association for Music Education, the Society for Music Teacher Education, the North Carolina Music Educators Association, the North Carolina Bandmasters Association, the Central District Bandmasters Association, Phi Mu Alpha Sinfonia Fraternity, and Phi Eta Sigma.
 Horn is his primary instrument and, presently, he serves as principal horn for the Poinsett Wind Symphony.
 In addition to his passion for music education, Mr. Brooks is a proud father and husband.
 He and his wife, Abbey, are so grateful for their two precious children, Silas and Lilah (and their dog, Rosie).
-Mr. Brooks is both honored and thrilled to be a part of the Viking Band Family!
+Mr. Brooks is honored to be a part of the Viking Band Family!